Published on April 3rd, 2015 | by Ruben0

 Bodegas Tradición CZ

 Bodegas Tradición is one of the newer bodegas in Jerez, but one with a great reputation and an impressive collection of wines that are older than the company itself.
-It was started in 1998 when Joaquín Rivero, a former president of one of the biggest real estate companies in Europe, acquired old soleras from defunct bodegas and restored a 19th-century bodega to bring them together.
+It was started in 1998 by Joaquín Rivero, a former president of one of the biggest real estate companies in Europe.
+He acquired old soleras from defunct bodegas and restored a 19th-century bodega to bring them together.

-The heart of the wines came from one of the oldest bodegas in the sherry region, Bodega CZ – J.M.
-Rivero, which dates back to the 1650’s and which was run by the ancestors of the current owner.
-To honour the original bodega, since 2015 the official full name is Bodegas Tradición CZ.
+The company relates to one of the oldest bodegas in the sherry region, Bodega CZ – J.M.
+Rivero.
+This house dates back to the 1650’s and was run by the ancestors of Sr. Rivero.
+In fact, to honour the original bodega, the official full name became Bodegas Tradición CZ in 2015.

 At the core of the current Oloroso and Palo Cortado soleras are 18th century wines bought from the almacenista Agustín Blazquez (owned by Domecq).
-Other wines, mostly from 19th century soleras, were bought from Bodegas Croft (especially vintage butts passed on from Alfred Gilbey), Bodegas Delgado Zuleta (especially for the Amontillado solera), Osborne, Paternina, Sandeman, Harveys (for P.X.) and Bobadilla.
+Then other wines were bought from Bodegas Croft (especially vintage butts passed on from Alfred Gilbey), Bodegas Delgado Zuleta (especially for the Amontillado solera), Osborne, Paternina, Sandeman, Harveys (for P.X.) and Bobadilla.
+At the core of the stocks are some 19th century soleras.

 The name Tradición has a double meaning: on the one hand, it refers to the fact that Rivero was reviving an old family tradition of sherry production.
 On the other hand it means the bodega is holding on to traditional styles and artisan processes.
 Everything is done by hand, from refreshing the soleras until the labeling and lacquering of the bottles.

 Rivero attracted a team of experts to start the collection.
 José Ignacio Domecq, the former oenologist of Bodegas Domecq, was responsible for buying the wines and merging them into a house style for the new bodega.
-Capataz Pepe Blandino, who also had a long history with Domecq, selected top-quality old casks and maintained the soleras.
+Capataz Pepe Blandino, who also had a long history with Domecq, selected top-quality old casks and is still maintaining the soleras as cellar master.

 In 2007 a new warehouse was acquired next to the original ones, named Rincón Malillo, which houses the 400-butt solera of the new Fino Tradición.
-Bodegas Tradición is currently holding more than 1500 casks and is producing around 20.000 bottles a year, of which 65% is exported.
+Bodegas Tradición is currently holding more than 1500 casks.
+They are producing around 20.000 bottles a year, of which 65% is exported.
 Around 2013, the beige labels were replaced with more minimalist white labels.

 Tradición sherry range